How To Stop Being Taken For Granted

 Even the kindest, most thoughtful person can quite innocently forget about your needs because you've been giving out a message that they don't need to put you front of mind.

+Paula hadn't realised that by being so laid-back, she was actually sending out the wrong signals.
 Once Paula decided to be more intentional, she began to feel more empowered.
-She began to have fun with this; she'd pick small things and be very clear about what she liked and didn't like.
-'It makes me feel really confident,' she told me.
+She began to have fun with this.
+She'd pick small things and be very clear about what she liked and didn't like.
+'It makes me feel more confident,' she told me.

 Within a couple of weeks, her friends began to pay her more attention.
 They no longer took her for granted; they made sure to contact her and asked for her opinion about things.
 It was amazing how this one small change made such a huge difference in her relationships.